codio/site/source/docs/content/authoring/page-edit/edit.html.md

 ## Guides Cheat Sheet

-Check out our [Guides Cheat Sheet](https://bitbucket.org/codiocontent/guides-cheat-sheet) and import into your Codio account to review.
-See [here](/docs/project/creating/) for more information on importing.
+Check out our [Guides Cheat Sheet](https://codio.com/home/starter-packs/cb114a27-d88e-4b74-a2a0-518ccb30dc44/) and **Use Pack** to create into your Codio account to review.